PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 producer, variable-state, and graph-visibility ownership validation; that semantic hardening remains separate from the exact ownership move.

+The terminal Transpose/Mul/Add/PReLU/post-Transpose compatibility rule is now isolated in `passes/terminal_affine_prelu_layout.py`.
+Its complete 295-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.
+It preserves commutative affine inputs, NCHW-to-NHWC channel-constant rotation, shared-constant copy-on-write, multiple post- Transpose aliases, retained legacy NCHW consumers through one reverse adapter, metadata and quantization propagation, fixed-point restart, pruning, statistics, and the single ordered production statement reached through four runtime recovery invocations.
+The lowerer retains a one-call private wrapper.

+The former giant direct-builder fixture is now a focused module and runs the pass owner and private wrapper on deep copies, comparing the complete ModelIR.
+It fixes the positive terminal rewrite together with the legacy-consumer adapter.
+SiNet supplies four measured zero-owner invocations before and after the move, records zero process-tree SWAP, and reproduces all five core artifacts byte for byte.
+Positive production ownership is therefore not claimed.
+The raw owner still builds complete maps in an unbounded fixed-point loop, and its sequential constant rotation can leave a partial mutation when a later constant rejects; transactional hardening remains separate from this exact ownership checkpoint.

 The broader residual Add/Mul/Add/PReLU compatibility rule is isolated in `passes/residual_affine_prelu_layout.py`.
 Its complete 415-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.